 For example, if they leave your website after adding something to their basket, but before paying, they should be able to easily navigate back to their basket when they revisit your site.

-Having logical and easy navigation throughout your website helps to subconsciously communicate to visitors what you want them to do, namely turn into a converted customer.
+Having logical and easy navigation throughout your website helps to communicate to visitors what you want them to do, namely turn into a converted customer.

 2) Consistent branding

-Another easy branding strategy is colours.
-Pick a colour scheme and stick to it!
+Another easy branding strategy is colours - pick a colour scheme and stick to it.
 This will instantly give your website a sense of unity and a professional look.